harisvsulaiman/element-build/README.md

         except:
             - /^debian\/\d/
     ```
-3. Push your code to your Repository to build your app.
+3. Push code to your Repository to build your app on travis.